 For regular employees, employers will be required to make their mandatory contributions payable on the first day of employment.
 The employee on the other hand, enjoys what is known as a contribution holiday.
 During this period, they will not be required to make the mandatory employee contributions for the first 30 days of employment.

 For casual employees, contributions from both employers and employees will be payable from the first day of employment.
 There will be no initial contribution holiday in this instance.

 Employers will be required to provide the trustee with remittance statements which show the amount of each employee’s relevant income.
 This must be done during the remittance of each payment contributions.
 The amount of both the employee and the employee’s contribution must be provided, along with a monthly pay-record which shows the required details.

 For employers who are participating in the Industry Schemes and paying the mandatory contributions in respect of their casual employees, they will not be required to comply with the remittance statements and pay-records requirements.

-Once an employee who is a member of the MPF system has ceased to work for the employer, the employer must arrange for the last payment of mandatory contributions to be contributed the next working day.
+Once an employee who is a member of the MPF system has ceased to work for the employer, the employer must arrange for the last payment of mandatory contributions to be contributed to the next working day.
 The MPF trustee must also be notified regarding the termination date.
 This must be done via the next remittance statement, or via written notice.

 If a casual employee who is a member of an Employer Sponsored Scheme or Master Trust Scheme ceases to work for the employer, the employer must arrange for the last mandatory contributions payment to be contributed the next day.
-The MPF trustee must also be notified of the termination date via the next remittance statement, or via written notice within 30 days of the employment cessation.
+The MPF trustee must also be notified of the termination date via the next remittance statement, or via a written notice within 30 days of the employment cessation.